-TNM staging has been mainly used for small and non-small cell lung cancer, but it has shown significance for small cell lung cancer.
-The stage with the TNM system may prove to be complex, and the healthcare system is responsible for explaining the terms to the patient and their family.
+TNM staging mostly for small and non-small cell lung cancer, but it has shown significance for small cell lung cancer.
+Even though, the stage with the TNM system may prove to be complex, and the healthcare system is responsible for explaining the terms to the patient and their family.

-The staging procedure of small cell lung cancer has been considered essential for distinguishing the patients from limited-stage to their thorax from those with distant metastasis.
-During the initial diagnostic phase, approximately two-thirds of the patients suffering from small cell lung cancer have been observed to show clinical evidence of metastasis 3.
+The staging procedure of small cell lung cancer has been is essential for distinguishing the patients from limited-stage to their thorax from those with distant metastasis.
+During the initial diagnostic phase, approximately two-thirds of the patients suffering from small cell lung cancer have been showing clinical evidence of metastasis 3.
 In contrast, the remaining patients represented the clinical evidence of extensive nodal involvement in the hilar, mediastinal, and sometimes supraclavicular regions.

 The determination of the cancer stage has allowed the assessment of prognosis and a determining the treatment, mainly the chest radiation therapy or surgical excision is recommended to the patients in chemotherapy suffering from the limited stage of small cell lung cancer.
 If the extensive location is confirmed, the evaluation is based on the individuals’ variations of signs and symptoms among the specific patient.
 The standard staging procedures involve: